-(a) Periods of Registration

-- (i) A programme of study must be followed continuously and completed within the maximum period of registration. - (ii) The normal lengths and maximum periods of registration for academic programmes are set out below:
+- (a) Periods of Registration - (i) A programme of study must be followed continuously and completed within the maximum period of registration. - (ii) The normal lengths and maximum periods of registration for academic programmes are set out below:

-Award Normal length of Programme (Full-time) Maximum period of Registration (Full- time) Maximum period of Registration (Part- time) MFA 2-3 years (depending on discipline) Normal length plus 2 years Normal length plus 2 years MMus 2 years 4 years 6 years MA 1-2 years (depending on discipline) Normal length plus 2 years Normal length plus 2 years MSc 1 year 3 years 4 years
+Award Normal length of Programme (Full-time) Maximum period of Registration (Full- time) Maximum period of Registration (Part- time) MFA 2-3 years (depending on discipline) Normal length plus 2 years Normal length plus 2 years MMus 2 years 4 years 6 years MA 1-2 years (depending on discipline) Normal length plus 2 years Normal length plus 2 years MSc 1 year 3 years 4 years MEd 1-2 years (depending on discipline) Normal length plus 2 years Normal length plus 2 years Postgraduate Diploma 1 year 3 years 4 years Postgraduate Certificate 1-2 terms 2 years 3 years Professional Certificate or Professional Diploma 1 year 3 years 4 years

-MEd 1-2 years (depending on discipline) Normal length plus 2 years Normal length plus 2 years Postgraduate Diploma 1 year 3 years 4 years Postgraduate Certificate 1-2 terms 2 years 3 years Professional Certificate or Professional Diploma 1 year 3 years 4 years Artist Diploma 1 year 3 years 4 years Bachelor of Music with Honours 4 years 6 years N/A Bachelor of Arts with Honours 3 years 5 years N/A BA (Hons) Foundation entry 4 years 6 years N/A Bachelor of Science with Honours 3 years 5 years N/A Graduate Diploma 1 year 3 years 4 years Graduate Certificate/Level 6 Certificate 1 year 3 years N/A Foundation Certificate 1 year 3 years N/A
+Artist Diploma 1 year 3 years 4 years Bachelor of Music with Honours 4 years 6 years N/A Bachelor of Arts with Honours 3 years 5 years N/A BA (Hons) Foundation entry 4 years 6 years N/A Bachelor of Science with Honours 3 years 5 years N/A Graduate Diploma 1 year 3 years 4 years Graduate Certificate (incl.
+Creative Music Making) 1 year 3 years N/A Foundation Certificate 1 year 3 years N/A

 - (iii) Maximum periods of registration will normally include resits, repeats and any periods of interruption of studies.
-A student who has reached the end of the maximum registration period without achieving their intended qualification will be awarded the highest qualification to which they are entitled by their accrued credits. - (iv) Extensions to the maximum period of registration may be agreed by the Registrar and the Chair of the Assessment Board and the reasons recorded in the minutes of the Assessment Board. - (v) Distance learning programmes will be subject to the maximum period of registration specified in the Programme Specification.
+A student who has reached the end of the maximum registration period without achieving their intended qualification will be awarded the highest qualification to which they are entitled by their accrued credits. - (iv) Extensions to the maximum period of registration may be agreed by the Registrar and the Chair of the Assessment Board and the reasons recorded in the minutes of the Assessment Board.